miuuyy/voxa_assistant/contributing.md

 To test the existing application locally:

+1. **Install Frontend Dependencies:**
+   Before running the application, make sure all frontend dependencies are installed.
+Navigate to the root of your project directory (where `package.json` is located) and run:
+   `npm install`

-1. Navigate to the `src-tauri` directory in your terminal:
+2. Navigate to the `src-tauri` directory in your terminal:
    `cd src-tauri`

-2. Clean the Cargo build artifacts (recommended for a fresh build):
+3. Clean the Cargo build artifacts (recommended for a fresh build):
    `cargo clean`

-3. Run the Tauri application in development mode:
+4. Run the Tauri application in development mode:
    `npm run tauri dev`
    OR
    Build the Tauri application (this will create the installer later):